crowdsourcing-class/crowdsourcing-class.github.io/assignment2.md

 -->

-This assignment has one required deliverable (the second is optional):
+This assignment has two deliverables:

-1. Answering [Homework 2 questionnaire on Gradescope]({{page.submission_link}}) about the company or project that you are researching.
+1. Answering [the Homework 2 questionnaire on Gradescope]({{page.submission_link}}) about the company or project that you are researching.
 This is due before {{ page.deliverables[0].due_date | date: "%I:%M%p" }} on {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
-If you are working with a partner, only one of you needs to submit the questionnaire. **Please save your survey answers in a file on your own computer**, so that you can have a copy to use should you choose to do a video profile.
+If you are working with a partner, only one of you needs to submit the questionnaire. **Please save your survey answers in a file on your own computer**, so that you can have a copy to use for your presentation.
-2. A video presentation about the company.
+2. A presentation, optionally a video, about the company.
 Several of the best videos will be selected for in-class presentations.
 Teams whose videos are selected will receive extra credit.
 This is due before {{ page.deliverables[1].due_date | date: "%I:%M%p" }}  on {{ page.deliverables[1].due_date | date: "%A, %B %-d, %Y" }}.
 You can submit a link to your video on [this form](https://docs.google.com/forms/d/1y2ObY-Vvgc-_3r8HG8SyTIP5ofA35xxZcwNl1RJf4nc/viewform).

 This assignment should be done in pairs.

 First, please [sign up for a company or project](https://docs.google.com/spreadsheets/d/14feAFi0wqhkE2nW7hEDAL9EOczxvCFvqflZRYbSa_CI/edit?usp=sharing).
 Please do not pick a company that another team has already signed up for.
 If there’s a company that you’d like to research that isn’t on the list, you are welcome to ask the instructor or the TA to ask if it is OK.

-You should independently research the company, and then [fill in your answers about it in Homework 2 questionnaire on Gradescope]({{page.submission_link}}).
+You should independently research the company, and then [fill in your answers about it in the Homework 2 questionnaire on Gradescope]({{page.submission_link}}).
 Your short answers to these questions on  {{ page.deliverables[0].due_date | date: "%A, %B %-d, %Y" }}.
 Remember to save your survey answers on your own computer, so that you can have a copy to use when you do your video profile.

-You can optionally record a short 5 to 7 minute video presentation about your company.
+You will prepare a short presentation, optionally a 5 to 7 minute video presentation, about your company.
 Your presentation should address the following questions:

 - What incentives does it offer to get people to participate?
 - How does it aggregate the information provided by the crowd?